jenkinsci/plugin-installation-manager-tool/README.md

 java -jar plugin-management-cli/target/plugin-management-cli-1.0-SNAPSHOT-jar-with-dependencies.jar -plugins "workflow-support:incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74"
 ```

-For plugins listed in a file, each plugin must be listed on a new line.
-More robust parsing [coming soon](https://issues.jenkins-ci.org/browse/JENKINS-58126).
+For plugins listed in a .txt file, each plugin must be listed on a new line.
+More [robust parsing](https://issues.jenkins-ci.org/browse/JENKINS-58126) and other [import formats](https://issues.jenkins-ci.org/browse/JENKINS-58147) coming soon.